 The research on this is very limited but the nipple and nipple root characteristics, mouth shape, tongue movement, and suction strength probably all have a role (Sakalidis 2013).

-There are a number of options for decreasing nipple compression trauma and pain.
+There are a number of options for making compression pain settle more quickly.

 B) Diagnosing nipple compression

 You can check for a nipple compression line by looking at the nipple face right after breastfeeding.
 If your nipple has a fold or line across the face, resulting in a tent or lipstick shape, your nipple is compressed.
 The line will be in the same direction as the line of the baby’s lips.

 In mothers with nipple compression pain, the fold on the nipple face is tender to touch.

 With each feed, mothers with nipple compression pain:

 - Have sharp nipple pain as the baby latches.

 - Have decreased pain after a few minutes of breastfeeding.